 We are a forward-thinking women's healthcare company dedicated to fulfilling the unmet health needs of today's women.
 Our current product candidates are designed to provide women with contraceptive options that offer greater convenience and facilitate compliance.
-Our lead product candidate, Twirla®, also known as AG200-15, is a once-weekly prescription contraceptive patch that is at the end of Phase 3 clinical development.
+Our lead product candidate, Twirla[®], also known as AG200-15, is a once-weekly prescription contraceptive patch that is at the end of Phase 3 clinical development.

 Since our inception in 1997, we have devoted substantial resources to developing Twirla, building our intellectual property portfolio, business planning, raising capital and providing general and administrative support for these operations.
 We incurred research and development expenses of \$20.9 million, \$25.6 million and \$13.4 million during the years ended December 31, 2016, 2015 and 2014, respectively.
-We incurred research and development expenses of \$4.7 million for the three months ended March 31, 2017.
+We incurred research and development expenses of \$3.8 million and \$8.5 million for the three and six months ended June 30, 2017, respectively.
 We anticipate that a significant portion of our operating expenses will continue to be related to research and development as we continue to develop Twirla and advance our pipeline of product candidates.
 Substantially all of our resources are currently dedicated to developing and seeking regulatory approval for Twirla.
 We will require additional capital for the commercial launch of Twirla, if approved, and to advance the development of our other product candidates.

 We have funded our operations primarily through sales of common stock, convertible preferred stock, convertible promissory notes and term loans.
-As of March 31, 2017 and December 31, 2016 respectively, we had \$41.7 million and \$48.8 million in cash and cash equivalents.
+As of June 30, 2017 and December 31, 2016 respectively, we had \$33.9 million and \$48.8 million in cash and cash equivalents.

-In May, 2014, we completed our initial public offering whereby we sold 9,166,667 shares of common stock, at a public offering price of \$6.00 per share, before underwriting discounts and expenses.
+In May 2014, we completed our initial public offering whereby we sold 9,166,667 shares of common stock, at a public offering price of \$6.00 per share, before underwriting discounts and expenses.
 The aggregate net proceeds received by us from the initial public offering were approximately \$49.7 million.